 Special Carpet Stain Removal

 When your carpet is burned, stained, or discolored, you could simply move a big chair over the spot and forget about it.
 You can use one of the following simple methods to restore your carpet to its original good looks.
 If the spot remover carpet cleaner you use alters the color of your carpet, try touching up small places with artists’ acrylic paint.
-If acrylic paint doesn’t work, try using a felt-tip marker or a permanent-ink marker of the appropriate color.
+If acrylic paint doesn’t work, try using a felt-tip marker of the appropriate color.
 Go slowly, and blend the color into the fibers.

-To raise depressions left in a carpet by heavy furniture, try steam cleaning or hold a steam iron close enough for steam to reach the carpet, or on a damp towel but don’t let the iron touch the carpet fibres, especially if the carpet is synthetic, because they could melt.
-Lift the carpet fibres by scraping them with the edge of a coin or spoon.
+To raise depressions left in a carpet by heavy furniture, try steam cleaning or hold a steam iron.
+Specifically close enough for steam to reach the carpet, or on a damp towel.
+Don’t let the iron touch the carpet fibers, especially if the carpet is synthetic.
+This because they could melt.
+Lift the carpet fibers by scraping them with the edge of a coin or spoon.
 If a carpet thread is loose, snip it level with the pile.
 If you try to pull out the thread, you risk the unraveling part of the carpet.

 To repair a large carpet burn, cut out the damaged area of carpet and substitute a patch of identical size and shape.
 Secure the new piece of carpeting with double-sided carpet tape or professional heat bond.
-To repair a small area burned down to the carpet backing, snip off the charred fibres and put white glue in the opening.
-Then snip fibres from a scrap of carpet or an inconspicuous part of the carpet (perhaps in a closet).
-When the glue gets tacky, poke the carpet fibres into place.
+To repair a small area burned down to the carpet backing, snip off the charred fibers and put white glue in the opening.
+Then snip fibers from a scrap of carpet or an inconspicuous part of the carpet (perhaps in a closet).
+When the glue gets tacky, poke the carpet fibers into place.
 If the burn isn’t all the way down to the backing, just use sandpaper or snip off the charred tips of the fibers with scissors.
 The slightly shorter length of a few carpet fibers will never be noticed.

 Consumer Carpet Cleaning Services and Rug Cleaning Tips

-There are heated portables on the market that consumers can buy, but there is a trade off in extraction performance, for the heat, and the heat cannot maintain 180 degrees at the carpet.
-The temperature of 180 degrees is important, because this temperature sanitizes the carpet by killing bacteria, fleas, and dust mites.
+There are heated portables on the market that consumers can buy, but there is a trade-off in extraction performance, for the heat, and the heat cannot maintain 180 degrees at the carpet.
+The temperature of 180 degrees is important because this temperature sanitizes the carpet by killing bacteria, fleas, and dust mites.
 If you do not have allergies, pets, kids, wear shoes inside, and you frequently vacuum, then you are a perfect candidate for low moister carpet cleaning.
 This method can be accomplished in different fashions, by spreading a moist spongy material on the carpet (HOST), or spraying an encapsulation product, or a cleaner on the carpet.
-The method to recover it is similar with a rotary pad machine that rubs the carpet of the dirt and spray, giving the appearance of clean carpet.
-This method is really a surface cleaner, and the results do look good, if you have light soiling.
+The method to recover it is similar to a rotary pad machine that rubs the carpet of the dirt and spray, giving the appearance of the clean carpet.
+This method is really a surface cleaner, and the results do look good if you have light soiling.

-Companies like Auckland Steam ‘n’ Dry – and other professional carpet cleaning compannies have facilities like this to rid the rug of any odors, fine particles, and it thoroughly cleans the rug.
-This process usually costs by square foot of the rug and you can take the rug to the shop, or the professional will pick it up for you.
-If your rug is a machine wool, it depends on you if you want to take it to a professional.
+Companies like Auckland Steam ‘n’ Dry and other professional carpet cleaning companies have facilities like this to rid the rug of any odors, fine particles, and it thoroughly cleans the rug.
+This process usually costs by the square foot of the rug and you can take the rug to the shop, or the professional will pick it up for you.
+If your rug is machine wool, it depends on you if you want to take it to a professional.
 You will still get a thorough cleaning, but the price could be close to what you paid for it.
 Some people do not mind, because the design of the rug, matches the decoration of the house, and that rug cannot be found again.
 But, if your rug is a synthetic rug that looks like carpet, then you can probably clean it yourself or have a professional carpet cleaner, clean it at your home.
 This all depends on the same factors as mentioned above.